dylan-lang/opendylan/documentation/core-reference/source/extensions.rst

 What is finalization?
 ---------------------

-Common Dylan’s Memory Management Reference defines finalization as
+The `Memory Management Reference <http://www.memorymanagement.org>`_ defines finalization as follows:
-follows:

     In garbage-collected languages, it is often necessary to perform actions on some objects after they are no longer in use and before their memory can be recycled.
 These actions are known as finalization or termination.

     A common use of finalization is to release a resource when the corresponding “proxy” object dies.
 For example, an open file might be represented by a stream object.
 When the stream object has no references and can be collected, it is certain that the file is no longer in use by the [application] and can be closed.

-(See *<URL:http://www.harlequin.com/mm/>* for the entire Reference.)

 Finalization is also commonly required when interfacing Dylan code with foreign code that does not have automatic memory management.
 If an